ruuda/blog/posts/2014-08-01-path-tracer.md

 - Having `new` as a function in the `impl` is great, because it makes `new` not special in any way, and you can have multiple “constructors” where none is the preferred one.
   This removes the need for things like static factory methods in C#.
+- I do like the method syntax for mathematical functions.
+I really do.